 Method 5: Boot into the Safe Mode

-Step 3: Now your phone will boot into the safe mode and the lock screen app or anti virus app will be temporarily disabled.
+Step 3: Now your phone will boot into the safe mode and the lock screen app or an anti-virus app will be temporarily disabled.

 Step 4: Go to Settings-> Apps and then find the responsible app and then disable or uninstall it.